-September 21, 2023: Tom Mallory’s monthly, in-person job transition meetings which are open to any senior level business leader have been conducted nearly every month since September 2008.
-During COVID, most meetings were held although attendees were seated far apart in a large ballroom.
-Since January 2023, every meeting has been sold out in the more intimate board room of the Buckhead Club where meetings had been held prior to COVID.
-Most attendees are from the Atlanta Business School Alliance, a group of 21 business school clubs in Atlanta including Harvard, Wharton, Stanford, Chicago, Columbia, Dartmouth, London, Emory, Georgia Tech, GSU, UGA and others.
-Over 1,500 people have attended over the 15 years.
+June 6, 2026: Tom Mallory’s monthly, in-person job transition meetings which are open to any senior level business leader have been conducted nearly every month since September 2008.
+Meetings held at the Buckhead Club are limited to 10 people for a more intimate exchange of ideas and suggestions.
+Most attendees are from the Atlanta Business School Alliance, a group of roughly 20 business school clubs in Atlanta including Harvard, Wharton, Stanford, Chicago, Columbia, Dartmouth, London, Emory, Georgia Tech, GSU, UGA and others.
+Over 1,500 people have attended over the 18 years.

 Atlanta Business School Alliance